aaronNGi/jj/README.md

 1579093317 <user123>n!
 Hello, World!
 ```

-The "1579093317" is the seconds since epoch (UTC).
-It can be converted to
+The "1579093317" is the seconds since epoch.
+It can be converted to the
-the current timezone and a readable format, which `jjc(1)` does
+current timezone and a readable format, which `jjc(1)` does automatically.
-automatically.
-The second part is the nickname of the message author with
+The second part is the nickname of the message author with a suffix
-a suffix indicating message types.
-The "Hello, World!" is the actual body
+indicating message types.
+The "Hello, World!" is the actual body of the
-of the message.
+message.

 `jjc(1)` uses the following message type indicators: